Carlos1971Salud/Spatial-autoregressive-modelling-of-epidemiological-data-geometric-mean-model-proposal/README.md

 # Spatial-Autoregressive-Geometric-Mean-Model

 This repository contains the R code to fit the **spatial autoregressive geometric mean model** to spatial count data, such as epidemiological data.
-The methodology is described in the paper: **_Spatial Autoregressive Modelling of Epidemiological Data: Geometric Mean Model Proposal._**, published in SORT (https://www.idescat.cat/sort/) in 2025.
+The methodology is described in the paper: ** Morales-Otero, M. Faes, C. and Núñez-Antón, V. (2025).
+Spatial autoregressive modelling of epidemiological data: geometric mean model proposal.
+SORT-Statistics and Operations Research Transactions, 49(1). https://doi.org/10.57645/20.8080.02.24. **,

 ## Script structure
 1. The dataset is simulated using the geometry of the Columbus shapefile from the `spData` library